 In addition to quarterly financial results briefings hosted by President and CEO and CFO, the management of business groups host business-briefing sessions.
-President and CEO, CFO, the Investor Relations Department, Corporate Administration Department, Corporate Sustainability & CSR Department, and other departments call on domestic and foreign institutional investors to hold briefing sessions, and respond to their request for individual interviews.
+President and CEO, CFO, the Investor Relations Department, Corporate Administration Department, Corporate Sustainability & CSR Department, and other departments hold briefing sessions and meetings with domestic and foreign institutional investors.

-<Activities Conducted in the Fiscal Year Ended March 31, 2021>
+<Activities Conducted in the Fiscal Year Ended March 31, 2022>

-President and CEO: The Ordinary General Meeting of Shareholders, communication through meetings with domestic and foreign institutional investors and analysts (3 times), and quarterly financial results briefings.
-CFO: Communication through meetings with domestic and foreign institutional investors and analysts (about 18 times), and quarterly financial results briefings.
-Group Management Teams: Business briefing sessions (2 times).
-Investor Relations Department: Communication through meetings with domestic and foreign institutional investors and analysts (about 400 times), and regular meetings with individual investors (3 times).
-Corporate Administration Department, Corporate Sustainability & CSR Department and other departments: Communication through meetings with domestic and foreign institutional investors (about 25 times).
+President and CEO: The Ordinary General Meeting of Shareholders, communication through meetings with domestic and foreign institutional investors and analysts (2 times), and quarterly financial results briefings.
+CFO: Communication through meetings with domestic and foreign institutional investors and analysts (about 11 times), and quarterly financial results briefings.

+Group Management Teams: Business briefing sessions (6 times).

+Investor Relations Department: Communication through meetings with domestic and foreign institutional investors and analysts (about 400 times), and regular meetings with individual investors (6 times).

+Corporate Administration Department, Corporate Sustainability & CSR Department and other departments: Communication through meetings with domestic and foreign institutional investors (about 35 times).